wojciechbiel/SeleniumPythonWebTest/README.md

 # Purpose

-In order to complete my diploma thesis and complete the Software Tester postgraduate studies, I prepared this project for automation testing a some website.
+In order to complete my diploma thesis and complete the Software Tester postgraduate studies, I prepared this project for automation testing a some website
 I chose an example https://www.saucedemo.com/ from https://testelka.pl/strony-na-ktorych-mozna-cwiczyc-testowanie/